HansRen1024/Face-Tracking-Using-CNN-and-Optical-Flow/README.md

 ### 2019.01.25 UPDATE

-Many people are not familiar with NCNN, and compile this repo with an error that **could not find net.h**.
-Please move to https://github.com/Tencent/ncnn to find what is NCNN and how to install it.
+Many people are not familiar with ncnn, and compile this repo with an error of **could not find net.h**.
+Please move to https://github.com/Tencent/ncnn to find what is ncnn and how to install it.
+Download the version we used from https://github.com/Tencent/ncnn/archive/refs/tags/20180830.zip.

 ### 2018.12.20 IMPORTANT UPDATE